 Tacoma Rainiers Game Notes: at OKC (5:05 p.m.
 PT)

-BARRELED KELENIC: In 78 games this season with Tacoma, outfielder Jarred Kelenic has 90 hits (.281 AVG).
-46 of those knocks have gone for extra bases (15 HR, 3 triples), a staggering 51.1% of his Triple-A hit total this season (.528 SLG, .881 OPS).
-Kelenic's 28 doubles lead the Rainiers and are tied for fifth-most in the PCL.
-His 46 XBH rank 10th in the league despite not joining Tacoma until mid-May.
-His slugging percentage is seventh-best in the PCL.

-BIG WILLY STYLE: Since right-handed reliever Taylor Williams joined the Mariners org for a second time from San Francisco/Sacramento on July 22, he's worked 15 scoreless outings in 16 for Tacoma: 17.1 IP, 14 H (.230 BAA), 2 ER (1.04) with four walks and 19 strikeouts.
-His strikeout rate is 28.4% (67 batters faced).
+BIG WILLY STYLE: Since right-handed reliever Taylor Williams joined the Mariners org for a second time from San Francisco/Sacramento on July 22, he's worked 16 scoreless outings in 17 for Tacoma: 18.1 IP, 14 H (.219 BAA), 2 ER (0.98) with four walks, 19 strikeouts and a save.
+His K rate is 27.1% (70 batters faced).
+Williams has 97 career MLB games with Milwaukee, Seattle, San Diego and Miami between 2017 and last season.

-SMOOTH OP-R-ATORS: The Rainiers have committed the fewest errors in Triple-A entering today's action (66), 11 fewer than second place Reno (77).
-Tacoma is equal with Nashville of the International League (67 E) with a .986 fielding percentage, to lead the level.

-The dandy defense is organization-wide; the Mariners have the fewest defensive miscues in MLB (53, .989)- four fewer than St. Louis.

-(R)EUNIONS: Tacoma manager Tim Federowicz was an active player as recently as last season, finishing his career by splitting 2021 between the U.S. Olympic Team's silver medal-winning effort in Tokyo and the OKC Dodgers (25 GP).
-In Oklahoma City, Federowicz played for Travis Barbary, who remains the manager.
-Federowicz debuted as a Major Leaguer for the Dodgers in 2011, the first seven games of 163 career in MLB, after being traded by Boston to Los Angeles at the deadline that season while at Double-A.

-OKC has a player rostered who spent time with Tacoma's championship club last season: LHP Daniel Zamora, who appeared in 28 games for the Rainiers in 2021, and four more for Seattle.
-This year for the Triple-A Dodgers, Zamora has pitched 44 times: 54.0 IP, 51 H, 24 ER (4.00), 16 BB, 47 K. Rainiers infielder Jonathan Villar, the veteran of 1,032 Major League games since 2013, played for the OKC franchise in 2013 and 2014 when they were known as the RedHawks and affiliated with the Houston Astros.
+NICE TO OKC YOU AGAIN: Oklahoma City has a player rostered who spent time with Tacoma's championship club last season: LHP Daniel Zamora, who appeared in 28 games for the Rainiers in 2021, and four more for Seattle.
+This year for the Triple-A Dodgers, Zamora has pitched 45 times: 55.0 IP, 52 H, 24 ER (3.93), 23 BB, 66 K. Rainiers infielder Jonathan Villar, the veteran of 1,032 Major League games since 2013, played for the OKC franchise in 2013 and 2014 when they were known as the RedHawks and affiliated with the Houston Astros.
 He appeared in 142 total games for Oklahoma City during his age 22 and 23 seasons.

+SMOOTH OP-R-ATORS: The Rainiers have committed the fewest errors in Triple-A entering today's action (66), 11 fewer than PCL runner-up Reno (77).
+Tacoma is equal with Nashville of the International League (68 E) with a .986 fielding percentage, to lead the Triple-A level.

+The dandy defense is organization-wide; the Mariners have the fewest defensive miscues in MLB (54, .989)- three fewer than St. Louis.

 • Discuss this story on the Pacific Coast League message board...